adrianiftode/FluentAssertions.Web/readme.md

 ## Examples

 Asserts that a response is HTTP 200 OK.
-If the test fails, then the Test Detail Summary will contain request/response information, providing for example the a similar experience as when intercepting it with Fiddler.
+If the test fails, then the *Test Detail Summary* will contain request/response information, providing for example a similar experience as when intercepting it with Fiddler.

 ```csharp
 [Fact]